Vince33/metapeek/README.md

 ```
 ### ⚠ The Go backend must be running separately for full functionality.

-# 🔬 End-to-End Testing (Playwright)
+## 🔬 End-to-End Testing (Playwright)

 ### Running E2E tests
 ```
 npm run test:e2e
 ```
-#### - Playwright will automatically start the Vite dev server.
+ - Playwright will automatically start the Vite dev server.
-#### - Tests live under: playwright/tests/
+ - Tests live under: playwright/tests/
-#### - Fixtures (test files) live under: playwright/fixtures/
+ - Fixtures (test files) live under: playwright/fixtures/

 ### Debugging tests interactively
 ```
 npx playwright test --debug
 ```
-#### Highly recommend setting up your text editor or IDE for testing.
+ Highly recommend setting up your text editor or IDE for testing.
 For example playwright plugin with VScode.
-Your will also be able to run test from within the IDE test explorer.
+This will also grant you the ability to run test from within the IDE test explorer.
 However this is beyond the scope of this setup as it is dev env dependent.

-# 🧪 Test ID Strategy
+## 🧪 Test ID Strategy
-### - We use data-testid attributes on key DOM elements to stabilize E2E tests.
+ - We use data-testid attributes on key DOM elements to stabilize E2E tests.
-### - This approach avoids brittle selectors tied to class names or layout structure.
+ - This approach avoids brittle selectors tied to class names or layout structure.

 ### Example frontend usage:
 ```